maxguru/mysql-vector/README.md

 1000000 | 0.48

 ### High Dimension Support
-The Hamming distance filtering implementation uses `VARBINARY` storage for binary codes, supporting up to 24,000 dimensions (limited by MySQL's InnoDB prefix index limit).
+The Hamming distance filtering implementation uses `VARBINARY` storage for binary codes.
+The current implementation supports vector dimensions up to 524,280 (limited by MySQL's maximum `VARBINARY` length; one bit per vector dimension packed into bytes).

 ## Features
 - Management of database tables and functions.
 - Support for multiple vector tables within a single database.
-- Vector operations: insertion, deletion, and search by cosine similarity.
+- Vector operations: insertion, deletion, retrieval, and search by cosine similarity.
-- Support for high-dimensional vectors (up to 24,000 dimensions).
+- Support for high-dimensional vectors (up to 524,280 dimensions).
 - Batch insert operations for efficient bulk vector storage.

 ## Requirements